jharwell/sierra/docs/src/tutorials/project/project.rst

   robot), you probably will have to create a new execution environment plugin.
 See :ref:`tutorials/plugin/exec-env` for details.

-The distinction between execution environments and platforms is important, and gets to one of the core ways in which SIERRA was designed, so it is worth taking a moment to understand. *Platforms* are the thing you are building your software *against* (sort of like building against an API), while *execution environments* are the thing you want your software to run *on*.
+The distinction between execution environments and engines is important, and gets to one of the core ways in which SIERRA was designed, so it is worth taking a moment to understand. *Engines* are the thing you are building your software *against* (sort of like building against an API), while *execution environments* are the thing you want your software to run *on*.